TyRonexMMO/VerifiedIDStudentAI/VERCEL_DEPLOYMENT.md

 ## ⚠️ **Common Issues & Solutions**

+### Issue: "Could not read /vercel/path0/api/package.json: Expected property name or '}' in JSON at position 4"

+**Solution**: This error occurs when there's invalid JSON syntax in the API package.json file.

+**What was fixed**:
+- Removed unnecessary `api/package.json` file (not required for Vercel serverless functions)
+- Updated `vercel.json` to build specific file (`api/index.js`) instead of wildcard pattern
+- Ensured all JSON files have proper syntax without escaped quotes

 ### Issue: "The `functions` property cannot be used in conjunction with the `builds` property"

 **Solution**: This error occurs when mixing old and new Vercel configuration syntax.
 The project now uses the `builds` and `routes` approach which is compatible with all Vercel plans.